 Peroneal tendon tears are directly related to trauma to the foot or ankle.
 Any biomechanical characteristic of the foot that may contribute to an ankle sprain may contribute to a peroneal tendon tear.
 Those biomechanical characteristics may include rearfoot varus, forefoot valgus or metatarsus adductus.

-The differential diagnosis for a peroneal tendon tear includes;
+The differential diagnosis for a peroneal tendon tear includes:

-Following a lateral ankle sprain, if the lateral ankle is still painful at 6 weeks post injury an MRI may help to determine whether the peroneal tendons have sustained an injury.
+Following a lateral ankle sprain, if the lateral ankle is still painful at 6 weeks post-injury, an MRI may help to determine whether the peroneal tendons have sustained an injury.
 Alternatively, diagnostic ultrasound may be used to evaluate partial ruptures of the peroneal tendons.
 MRI is not always 100% accurate when evaluating peroneal tendon pathology.
 Many cases of peroneal tears are too small to find with an MRI or ultrasound and can only be found with direct visualization during surgery.
 Occasionally, an accessory tendon known as the peroneus tertius is present within the peroneal tendon sheath and is misdiagnosed on MRI as a tendon tear.

 The following images show the steps used to perform a repair of a severe longitudinal tear of the peroneus brevis tendon.
 Image 1 shows pre-operative planning outlining the leg and fibula to the left along with the 5th metatarsal and toes to the right.
 Image 2 shows dissection through the subcutaneous space and entry into the combined sheath of the peroneal tendons.
 Image 3 shows the initial appearance of the damaged peroneus brevis tendon.
 Image 4 shows the dissection of the injury in greater detail.
 The peroneus brevis tendon shows myxoid degeneration (scaring) and multiple tears.
 Image 5 shows an intact peroneus longus tendon with mildly reactive synovium lining the inside wall of the peroneal tendon sheath.
 This reaction is due to chronic inflammation within the tendon sheath.
-Image 6 show the repaired peroneus brevis tendon.
+Image 6 shows the repaired peroneus brevis tendon.
 Also very clear in this image is the peroneal retinaculum.
-And image 7 shows final skin closure.
+Image 7 shows final skin closure.

 Surgical repair of a longitudinal peroneus brevis tear can be performed on an outpatient basis using sedation and local anesthesia or general anesthesia.
-The procedure takes about approximately 45 minutes to complete.
+The procedure takes approximately 45 minutes to complete.
 Following repair, most doctors will limit ambulation to partial weight bearing for a period of days to weeks.
 No casting is necessary as early non-weight bearing range of motion is desired.
 Return to normal activates depends upon the severity of the tear and success of the surgery.
-Most patients are back to 75% of normal activities by 4 weeks post surgery.
+Most patients are back to 75% of normal activities by 4 weeks post-surgery.

 In severe cases of peroneus brevis or peroneus longus tears, including complete ruptures, treatment options do vary.
 Tenodesis (fixation of the tendon) of the damaged tendon may be completed by permanently attaching the tendon to the cuboid, calcaneus or adjacent tendon.
 For instance, in cases of severe peroneus brevis ruptures, the peroneus brevis tendon may be permanently attached (tenodesed) to the peroneus longus tendon.
 Other options include the use of supplemental graft material such as a split thickness graft from the Achilles tendon of synthetic grafting material.